slilichenko/adk-playground/patterns/image-processing-using-file-references/README.md

 # Processing images located on a Cloud Storage bucket

 How can an agent process these images?
-Simply providing the URLs of the files to the model doesn't work - the Gemini models don't know how to access these images.
+Simply providing the URL of the file to the model in a plain text prompt doesn't work.
 But Gemini models can process so-called multimodal context if we provide it with the right Part.
 See [product documentation](https://cloud.google.com/vertex-ai/generative-ai/docs/model-reference/inference#sample-requests-text-gen-multimodal-prompt)
 for details.

 Currently, ADK doesn't provide a native way to send Parts other than "text".
 A callback or a plug-in can be used to add the required part to the LLM request.
-Here's at the high level how it can be done:
+Here's at the high level how it can be
+done:

 ```mermaid
 sequenceDiagram